wflms20110333/IMMA/README.md

 * `server/` contains code for the Flask server
 * `model/` contains code for the ML model
 * `venv/` contains the files for the virtual environment; as described on [Flask's installation page](https://flask.palletsprojects.com/en/1.1.x/installation/)
-* `venv_windows/` contains the light Windows version of venv; run `venv_windows\Scripts\activate.bat` to activate.
-Also contains a `requirements.txt` listing libraries used, which is updated by running `pip freeze > venv_windows/requirements.txt`.
-To create from this file, run `pip install -f venv_windows/requirements.txt` [flask]
+* `light_requirements.txt` contains the packages used in `venv_windows/`, a light Windows version of venv; updated by running `pip freeze > light_requirements.txt`. [flask]
-* `venv_windows_train/` contains the heavy venv version including Keras libraries to train a model.
-Contains a `requirements.txt`. [keras, matplotlib, tensorflow, flask]
+* `full_requirements.txt` also includes things such as Keras libraries to train a model. [keras, matplotlib, tensorflow, flask]

-> Use a virtual environment to manage the dependencies for your project, both in development and in production.

-> What problem does a virtual environment solve?
-The more Python projects you have, the more likely it is that you need to work with different versions of Python libraries, or even Python itself.
-Newer versions of libraries for one project can break compatibility in another project.

-> Virtual environments are independent groups of Python libraries, one for each project.
-Packages installed for one project will not affect other projects or the operating system’s packages.
+1) Activate your environment with `venv_windows\Scripts\activate.bat` or create a new venv if you don't have one yet

+2) Update your virtual environment by running `pip install -f light_requirements.txt` or equivalent command within your intended active environment

 ## Running the Server

+Run `python server/app.py` and use Postman or similar to test POST requests with JSON including key "data": [0.0, 1.0, 2.0, 3.0] or similar.

-Before the first time you run the server, make sure the path is set correctly:
+On Mac: before the first time you run the server, make sure the path is set correctly:

 ```shell
 export FLASK_APP=server/app.py
 ```

-After every change, restart the server:
+If debug mode is set to False, after every change, restart the server with

 ```shell
 flask run